 I think we could have spent all day there without getting bored, but alas there is so much to do with kids in Boise, so we had to eventually head out.

-4. Take a Burley bike ride
+4. Take a Burley Bike Ride

 We live in Colorado, so we felt right at home.
 Of course, we had to go for a bike ride to check out the city’s trail system.
-We rented bikes and a Burley bike trailer for Everett from Idaho Mountain Touring and headed out to the Boise River Greenbelt.
+We rented bikes and a Burley bike trailer for our little guy from Idaho Mountain Touring and headed out to the Boise River Greenbelt.

 It is a great way to explore.
 Along the way, find signs like Taste, Play and Create.
 Follow them away from the path to discover all sorts of new experiences from swimming holes to restaurants.

 There are more biking options in the Boise foothills just outside town, but these are harder to ride with a Burley.
-That said, if you can get a babysitter for a little while it is worth checking out the more intense bike rides of the Boise foothills.
+That said if you can get a babysitter for a little while it is worth checking out the more intense bike rides of the Boise foothills.

-5. Freak Alley Gallery
+8. Freak Alley Gallery

 When you’ve had enough kid-focused activities, visit Freak Alley Gallery in downtown Boise.
 These one-of-a-kind graffiti murals change constantly.
 And it’s outdoors, which means it’s an art gallery that still works for little ones.
 Everett enjoyed pointing out the different colors and TJ and I enjoyed walking down this alley and absorbing all the amazing graffiti art on display.